samiwasoram/the-ultimate-onshapers-macropad/README.md

 # THE ULTIMATE ONSHAPER'S MACROPAD

 My hackpad-inspired macropad for the Hack Club Macondo event!
 It's designed for ultimate CAD lock in sessions during robotics build season.
 It has 9 Cherry MX switches, 9 blank keycaps, and a Seeed XIAO RP2040.
-The PCB was created in KICAD and the case was designed on Onshape.
+The PCB was created in KICAD and the case was designed in Onshape.

 The controls will be: